scrapy-plugins/scrapy-playwright/README.md

 In order to be able to `await` coroutines on the provided `Page` object, the callback needs to be defined as a coroutine function (`async def`).

+**Caution**

+Use this carefully, and only if you really need to do things with the Page object in the callback.
+If pages are not properly closed after they are no longer necessary the spider job could get stuck because of the limit set by the `PLAYWRIGHT_MAX_PAGES_PER_CONTEXT` setting.

 ```python
 import scrapy